gameplayguy435/SpaceExplorer/README.md

 1. Open the `index.html` file in your browser.
 2. Click the **"Play"** button to start the quiz.
 3. Read each question carefully and select the correct answer from the options provided.
-4. After selecting an answer, the button will change color:
+4. After selecting an answer, the buttons will change color:
    - **Green**: Correct answer
    - **Red**: Incorrect answer
 5. The quiz will automatically advance to the next question after 2 seconds.